jmagman/flutter-wiki/Flutter-build-release-channels.md

 That said, the `beta` branch should be fine.
 There is no extra level of testing that we do for `stable` than for `beta`, other than the extended stabilization period on the `beta` branch.
 So if there is something you want to use that is available on `beta` but not `stable`, feel free to consider using `beta`.

-We do not recommend using dev since it has been retired.

-[**Deprecated**]
-_Using `dev` is a little less safe; if you use a `dev` build then we recommend watching the [[Bad Builds]] page to see if known ship-blocking bugs get reported for that branch.
-It is reasonable, however, to pick a `dev` build, test heavily with that build, and then keep using that build.
-That's what we're actually doing when picking a `dev` build to put on the `beta` branch: the only additional testing that we actually do to `beta` builds over `dev` builds is checking for basic things like "do our codelabs still work with this build"; beyond that, we just monitor bug reports.
-Most of our testing is done as pre-commit tests and tests run as part of releasing a `dev` build, so by the time we release a `dev` build, we have relatively high confidence that there isn't a serious problem._
+There used to be a `dev` branch as well (and you may still see it in our tooling).
+We no longer update this branch and our tooling will be updated in due course to no longer list it (if it hasn't already).

 ## Will a particular bug fix be provided in a hotfix release?

 Depending on the severity of the issue, it is possible.
 Refer to the [cherrypick process](https://github.com/flutter/flutter/wiki/Flutter-Cherrypick-Process) for details.

 If you really need a particular patch and it's a fix to the flutter/flutter repository, you should feel free to create a Flutter branch yourself on your development machine and cherry-pick the fix you want onto that branch.
 Flutter is distributed as a `git` repository and all of `git`'s tools are available to you.
 If you need a particular patch that's from the flutter/engine repository or one of our dependencies (e.g. Dart or Skia), you could build your own engine but it's probably easier to just wait until the next release.
-On average, the next `dev` release is about a day away and the next `beta` release is about two weeks away.
+On average, the next `beta` release is about two weeks away.

 ## See also